djrrb/Bungee/documentation/2-chromatic-layers.md

 ## Available layers

 Besides the Regular style, Bungee also comes with Inline, Outline, and Shade layer fonts.
-These fonts can be stacked on top of one another to create dimensional and richly chromatic words and phrases.
+These fonts can be stacked on top of one another to create unique and dimensional displays.

 <img src="images/design-layers.png" alt="Available layers" width="650" />